Sitecore-Hackathon/2022-Send-Pizza-and-Coffee/README.md

   - npm run prod
 - Manually copy the dist folder from the folder from the step above to the site webroot:
   - \src\FrontEnd\dist => \inetpub\wwwroot\sendpizza.dev\dist
-- Alternatevely, you can edit the file **CopyFEEAssets.bat** with your local paths and run as admin to automatically copy the assets to the right place.
+- Alternatively, you can edit the file **CopyFEEAssets.bat** with your local paths and run as admin to automatically copy the assets to the right place.